 Are You Taking Advantage of this Private Practice Growth Strategy?

 What is your private practice growth strategy?
-Do you have one?
 As a doctor who is running a private practice, you are a business owner … an entrepreneur.
 Many doctors make the mistake of forgetting this, which leaves them vulnerable to making bad investments.
 Knowing how to make good investments can be difficult, especially if you are still trying to learn how to be a business owner on top of being a doctor.
-That is one of the reasons our founder and CEO, Jay Geier, developed a way to simplify the process for identifying how to strategically invest in your private practice.
+That is one of the reasons our founder Jay Geier, developed a way to simplify the process for identifying how to strategically invest in your private practice.
 He says if your investment can produce a return in one (or more) of “The Big Five” areas of your practice, it is a solid choice.
 What are these areas?
 They are Human Capital, Marketing, Space and Equipment, Financial Discipline, and Clinical Duplication.
 (Click here to read an overview on all of them.)

 The Easiest Private Practice Growth Strategy is your Space and Equipment.
 And you will see a return right away